shaliniKushwah-crest/readme/README.md

 ### flashpoint-alert-list
 ***
 Retrieves an alert or a list of alerts based on the filter values provided in the command arguments.
+Yields the alerts from Flashpoint collected sources and the alerts from data exposure.

 #### Base Command